LilaLama/fine-root-plant-traits-reanalysis/Notes/notes-imputation.md

    - Very low errors:
      - Components 1–3: 0.5–0.6% of the dimension range
      - Component 4: 3.4%
-   - Imputation reliably reproduces species’ positions even if up to 50% of traits are missing.
+   - Imputation reliably reproduces species’ positions even if up to 50% of trait values are missing.
    - Comparison to literature: Penone et al. (2014) reported NRMSE >6%, so this is much lower.

 4. **Phylogenetic information:**